 Timshel Purdum

-Timshel joined the Science Museum of Virginia as education director in September 2018, and became Virginia C. Ellett Director of Education in 2021.
+Timshel joined the Science Museum of Virginia in September 2018, and became Virginia C. Ellett Deputy Director of Education in 2022.
 She leads a dedicated team of staff and volunteers who help audiences of all ages discover and nurture their inner scientist.
 Timshel has been active in the museum community for more than 20 years, serving as Assistant Vice President of Public Experience at the Academy of Natural Sciences of Drexel University and Vice President of the Museum Council of Philadelphia.
 She is a peer reviewer for the Institute of Museum and Library Services and is a Bighorn Basin Paleontological Institute board member.
 Timshel has a B.S. in biology from the College of William & Mary and a M.A. in Environmental Education from the New Jersey School of Conservation, Montclair State University.
-A subject matter expert on a number of life and biological sciences topics, such as animals, plants, fungus and arthropods, Timshel’s passion lies in all things related to paleontology and cephalopods.
+While she's a subject matter expert on a number of life and biological sciences topics, such as animals, plants, fungus and arthropods, Timshel’s passion lies in all things related to paleontology and cephalopods.